Embiggenerd/spiritio/README.md

 ```
 $cd go
-$make local
+$make docker
 ```

 Open localhost:8080 in chrome.
 Open a chrome incognito instance, copy paste the same URL with the auto-generated room ID.
-Talk yo yourself, send messages, or seng private messages.
+Talk to yourself, send messages, or send private messages.
 Type '/' for a list of commands, type '@' for a list of users in the room you can direct message.

 ## Features: